Get 50% Off Super Early Bird Special on Our Indiegogo Campaign

 Community Action Strategy

-By understanding the relationship between age and diabetes, we can develop targeted prevention and treatment strategies to combat this growing health crisis.
+By understanding the relationship between age and diabetes, we can leverage biomarker solutions and advanced blood glucose monitoring techniques, including quantum-enhanced technology, to develop targeted prevention and treatment strategies to combat this growing health crisis.

 Diabetes affects both men and women in the United States, but research suggests there are subtle differences in prevalence and impact between the sexes.